vincehsanchez/bestspamfilter/README.md

 By using our knowledge and techinques in machine learning we attempt to:
 1. identify emerging patterns and trends in spam and phishing tactics
-2. enhance our collective ability to recognize phishing content and provide a more thorough defense against more spohisticated phishing threats
+2. enhance our collective ability to recognize phishing content and provide a more thorough defense as phishing attacks become increasingly sophisticated.

 We aim to make phishing detection a more accessible and undeerstandble  to more vulnerable groups like the elderly and children.